-Representative Kifowit helped pass into law property tax relief for veterans that are servery disabled.
-These veterans have given so much for our country that they deserve to be given relief from their property taxes.
+Representative Kifowit helped pass into law property tax relief for veterans that are severely disabled.
+These veterans have given so much for our country; they deserve to be given relief from their property taxes.

 Kifowit passed long-awaited recognition for Vietnam Veterans with an official "Welcome Home Proclamation" to honor veterans of the Vietnam War.

 Supporting veterans as they return home is a top priority of Kifowit’s.
 Representative Kifowit passed legislation to address Veteran Suicide and will work with the community to help prevent the suicide of service members after they have returned from serving.

 Creating Jobs at Home